Antoine Lahad: Military career in the SLA

 While commanding the SLA General Lahad formed three regiments mainly from Druze, Shia and Christians who fought together to take back control of Lebanese territory from all the Palestinian factions who controlled much of southern Lebanon.
 During his service he never cut contact with the capital and all leaders from all political factions and religions kept visiting him asking him for help on several matters.
 He re-instated the salaries of the Lebanese army soldiers in the south which had previously been cut off.
-He built three major hospitals in Hasbaya, Marjyoun and Nabatieh and rejuvenated the economy of southern Lebanon which was historically left to its own devices by all Lebanese central governments.

-After stabilizing the south the conflict with Hezbollah took center stage, until the unilateral withdrawal of Israel from southern Lebanon.
-It is worth noting that the whole withdrawal happened without a single shot being fired or any casualties being recorded on either the Israeli or the Hezbollah side.

 Trouble with Lebanon and Hezbollah

 Lahad was condemned to death by Hezbollah following Israel's occupation of southern Lebanon.
 Men were required to sign written pledges not to visit with Lahad or his people if they were traveling into southern Lebanon.
 His headquarters were at Marjayoun, which flew an Israeli flag flanked by two flags of Lebanon.
-Also in the compound was the Pat Robertson CBN broadcast center.

 Assassination attempt

-In 1988, Souha Bechara, a 21-year-old woman, tried to assassinate Lahad.
+In 1988, 21-year-old Souha Bechara tried to assassinate Lahad.
 She had been raised in the Eastern Orthodox Church and had become a member of the Communist party.
 She was tasked with assassinating Lahad.
 Bechara disguised herself as an aerobics instructor to visit with Lahad's family.
 On November 7, 1988, while she was having tea with Lahad's wife, he returned home.
 Bechara shot him twice in the chest.
 She was detained by his security team.
 Lahad spent eight weeks in the hospital and suffered health complications leaving his left arm paralyzed.
-Upon his return to service he pardoned and released Souha Bechara after the Lebanese and French government pleaded with him to do so, and after she spent ten years in Khiam prison and suffered six years of solitary confinement in a tiny cell.
+Soha Bechara was arrested and sent to the Khiam Israeli prison.
+She spent ten years in Khiam prison and suffered six years of solitary confinement in a tiny cell.